Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Introduction

-Perturbed Newton-type methods \cite{newton_book,cunis2024input}, where the perturbations may come from inexact evaluation of the gradient $\nabla f$ or a nonzero reminder in solving \eqref{eq:JN1}, play a critical role when analyzing the interconnection between the optimizer and a dynamic system the controller of which requires solving consecutive optimizations such as model predictive control (MPC) \cite{liao2020time,liao2021analysis,dontchev2018inexact}.
-For these systems, the input-to-state stability (ISS) of the perturbed Newton methods is the key to ensure trackable optimizer performance and closed-loop system performance including stability, robustness, and constraint satisfaction.
-In a very recent study \cite{cunis2024input}, the ISS of perturbed Newton methods for nonlinear optimization was established under the strong regularity assumption.
-We extend the results to the generalized equations arising from NE and GNE problems and show that the ISS holds under relaxed regularity conditions.
+Perturbed Newton-type methods \cite{cunis2024input}, where the perturbations may come from an inexact evaluation of the gradient $\nabla f$ or a nonzero reminder in solving \eqref{eq:JN1}, play a critical role when analyzing the interconnection between the optimizer and a dynamic system the controller of which requires solving consecutive optimization problems such as in model predictive control (MPC) \cite{liao2020time}.
+For these systems, the input-to-state stability (ISS) of the perturbed Newton method is the key property to ensure trackable optimizer performance and closed-loop system properties such as stability, robustness, and constraint satisfaction.
+In a recent study \cite{cunis2024input}, the ISS of perturbed Newton methods for nonlinear optimization was established under the strong regularity assumption.
+In this paper, we extend such results to the NE and GNE problems and show that the ISS holds under relaxed regularity conditions.

-For a GNE problem, its first-order necessary condition does not reduce to a VI problem due to the coupled agents' constraints.
-Instead, it corresponds to a quasi-VI (QVI) problem \cite{GNEP}, the solution to which is not well understood yet.
-By using complementarity functions, the first-order conditions from coupled KKT systems can be reformulated as a system of nonsmooth equations \cite{GNEP_newton}, which might be solved by employing semismooth Newton methods \cite{newton_book,GNEP_newton}.
-However, because these generalized equations do not correspond to VIs, the VI stability analysis which serves as the foundation of the convergence and of the ISS analysis of perturbed Newton methods is not applicable here (unless we are concerned with a variational-GNE (v-GNE) problem).
-It has been an open question whether the ISS holds in the perturbed semismooth Newton methods arising from the GNE problems.
-We answer this question by proving the ISS under suitable nonsingularity conditions.
-In addition, agent-distributed semismooth Newton methods are also developed to solve the nonsmooth generalized equations using local computation with Q-quadratic convergence.
+Note that for a GNE problem, its first-order necessary conditions do not reduce to a VI problem due to the coupled agents' constraints; instead, they lead to a quasi-VI (QVI) problem \cite{GNEP}, the solution to which is not well understood yet.
+By using complementarity functions, the stationary conditions from coupled KKT systems can be reformulated as a system of nonsmooth equations, which could be solved by semismooth Newton methods \cite{GNEP_newton}.
+However, because the conventional VI stability analysis is not applicable (unless a variational-GNE (v-GNE) problem), it has been an open question whether the ISS holds for the perturbed semismooth Newton methods arising from the GNE problems.
+We answer this question by proving the ISS under suitable nonsingularity conditions with proven $Q$-quadratic local convergence.